devoteamgcloud/petra/docs/quickstart.md

 ### 1. Download Petractl

-Go to the [latest release page](https://github.com/devoteamgcloud/petra/releases/latest) and download one of the following files, depending on you OS / CPU architecure:
+Go to the [latest release page](https://github.com/devoteamgcloud/petra/releases/latest) and download one of the following files, depending on you OS / CPU architecture:

 === "MacOS"